 While you may think building your website yourself will save you money, it probably won’t.
 Ultimately, the main disadvantage of using a DIY website builder is that you’ll lose out on potential business to competitors who treated their website as an investment rather than a weekend project.

 Web design is simply one of those things where you’re better off calling in the professionals and putting your time and energy into what you do best.
-If you’re in the Calgary area and want to learn more about our web design services, check out our Calgary web design rates or get in touch with us for a quote on any of our services.
+If you’re in the Calgary area and want to learn more about our web design services, get in touch with us for a quote on any of our services.